robocoptertron/RobertNeville_T1A3/README.md

 me exactly what and how many supporting methods will be required.
 These methods will be created on an as-the-need-is-realised basis.

+All planning for this project has been tracked on the following Trello board: [T1A3 Planning](https://trello.com/b/mJATXrPm/t1a3-planning).